 But that's just a partial answer.
 It still doesn't say why this one who needs it gets a wonder and not another.
-Another part of the answer is that God understands better than we do what is really needed.
-But there's still something missing, almost as if God's being let entirely off the hook, a feeling born of empathy for those who would be helped in a major way if something would happen.
+Another part of the answer is that God understands what's needed better than we do.
+But there's still something missing, as if God's being let off the hook.
+That feeling is born of empathy for those who would be helped in a major way if something would happen.
 In a sense, this is tied into the question of God's role in human suffering.
 Suffering is widely recognized as one of the most impenetrable mysteries of life.
-Which means that, while I can puzzle out much of the picture, a full understanding of suffering is frustratingly beyond my grasp, or yours, or anyone else's.
+While I can puzzle out much of the picture, a full understanding of suffering is frustratingly beyond my grasp - or yours, or anyone else's.
 At least some part of it I just don't know, and there is good reason to doubt that I ever will in this lifetime.
 I can live with that mystery.
-There's no other way to live but to live with that mystery; as far as I can tell, that's true of all of us, including cessationists.
+There's no other way to live but to live within that mystery.
+As far as I can tell, that's true of all of us, including cessationists.

 Let's look again at what Calvin said in response to Bellarmine.
 Calvin found his answer in one of the threads of Augustine's theology, in the idea that some signs needed to be done under the authority of an apostle.
 Calvin took that strand of Augustine's thinking, and expanded it beyond what Augustine was talking about, for the sake of the practical task of protecting the Reformation against its foes.
 In doing so, Calvin was standing against most of the Church's thinkers of the first three centuries, most of Eastern Orthodoxy, all Anabaptists, and some of the key sources for renewal of the Catholic church such as St. Bernard and St. Francis.
 (Even Augustine himself noted that some believers around his own city were indeed doing miraculous things.)
 Cessationism was just one part of Calvin's vast legacy to the Presbyterian and Reformed traditions, but it's one part which many churchgoers, including many Calvinists, have since come to question.